srivanik8/Cyber-security/README.md

 { everything is same as hacking along with another last phase }
 6. reporting - checking vulnerabilities and reporting them

+some important sites in this domain: ceir.gov.in cybercrime.gov.in